maksymilianMroz/ember-training-app/README.md

 **Simple app which I made as a recruitment task.
 I had to use ember.js which I never used before.
 I think it was a lot of fun.
 I'm sure I'll be back to ember.js at some point.
 Perhaps only in order to get to know something new.**

-# How to run this app
+# How to run this app below
 ## Prerequisites

 You will need the following things properly installed on your computer.